deborah-74/IntrotoIM/April13/README.md

 ## What I Learnt

 I learnt a lot during this assignment!
 I got much practice sending information between processing and arduino, which was difficult but fun.
 I learnt that using the write function is much easier than using the other method.
 I also figured out how to create the colours I needed using arrays, which was a really nice method.
 I am really excited to see what more can be done with both processing and arduino!

+Here is a link to the video demo: https://youtu.be/ABVtLyo5qlM